 You must complete a culminating experience (0-4 credits) in order to graduate.
 You will meet this requirement by applying either for the Thesis, Professional Writing course, Theoretical Synthesis course, or the MA Exam.

 The MCC exam offers you an opportunity to synthesize your coursework and write about your understanding of significant scholarship in communication, media studies, and related fields acquired during your MA career.
 It is offered both fall and spring semesters.

 This course focuses on a series of intensive exercises designed to develop students’ ability to synthesize and represent key theories and concepts in the study of media, culture, and communication.
 This course works toward the goal of developing a portfolio of public scholarship that students could use after graduation.
 It is offered during the fall semester.

 Professional Writing and Research Applications (MCC-GE 2174) is offered every Fall, and enrollment is available through application only.
 This course functions like a writer's workshop.
 Students actively engage in reading and responding to each other's work to expand, develop, and polish an existing paper into a sophisticated and well-formed piece of writing.

 View previous MA Thesis Abstracts.

 The MCC MA thesis is a piece of original scholarship written under the guidance of an MCC Faculty advisor.
 The master’s thesis constitutes an analysis of a specific topic that engages with the existing literature and which makes an argument supported by evidence and using the methodologies of the discipline.
 MCC offers an optional thesis class in the fall to guide you through the thesis writing process.
-This course is not required in order to pursue a Thesis.